CodingPenguin/clashofclans-bot/README.md

 ## Commands

-Currently, seven commands are able to be used.
+Currently, eight commands are able to be used.

 ### coc verify